IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 2\. **Create the CatalogSource**

 a.
-Make sure that GLOBAL_CATALOG_NAMESPACE has the global catalog namespace value and create `CatalogSource` to get operator bundles from `quay.io`.

-b.
-In order to get GLOBAL_CATALOG_NAMESPACE, check your `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster.
+In order to get GLOBAL_CATALOG_NAMESPACE, check your `global catalog namespace` at yaml from OLM pod named `packageserver` that is somewhere in your cluster.
 For example, you can use this command:

 ```bash
 olm_namespace=$(kubectl get csv --all-namespaces -l olm.version -o jsonpath="{.items[?(@.metadata.name=='packageserver')].metadata.namespace}")